 Few could have predicted the supply chain challenges and skyrocketing fuel prices currently hamstringing the trucking industry.
 As prices continue to rise, large and small fleets rely on telematics to monitor and improve consumption.
 Fleet operators can make strategic decisions by leveraging collected data to gain actionable insights, including:

 Real-time data sharing is crucial, making reliable and secure IoT connectivity essential.
 It enables remote speed and freight tracking and visual monitoring of drivers and elements, such as:

 Constant network connectivity empowers fleets and operators to achieve optimization at every level.
 The results lead to lower fuel use and maintenance costs while improving driver safety.

-Telit offers connectivity solutions that amplify fleet telematics’ power to drive business.
+Telit Cinterion offers connectivity solutions that amplify fleet telematics’ power to drive business.
 We provide the industry’s leading SIM solutions and data plans to get your fleet management solution to market fast.
 Whether your deployment is regional or global, you get one-touch access to your network with granular visibility and control.
 We can simplify your deployment orchestration and reduce fleet management costs.

 Speak with our telematics IoT experts to get started on your IoT-enabled telematics and fleet management solution.